jpsglouzon/structurexplor/README.md

 ## How to cite Structurexplor ##
 Glouzon, J-PS, Perreault J-P, Wang S. Structurexplor:An interactive plateform to explore structural features of RNA secondary structures.
 Bioinformatics.
-2017. (under Revision)
+2017.

 ## Licence ##
 Structurexplor is released under the terms of the GNU GPL licence.